Pomeranian Dog Breed Information

 Pomeranian Movement

 The Pomeranian has a smooth, balanced, vigorous gait.
 He possesses good reach in his forequarters, with strong drive in his hindquarters.
-The front leg extends forward in a straight line, with his opposite rear leg taking the same action.
+The front leg extends forward in a straight line, with its opposite rear leg taking the same action.

 Pomeranian Colours and Patterns